AlexRoman777/TLA/TLA/linux.md

 ---

+List of acronyms and abbreviations commonly used in Linux environments.

+---

 ## A

 - **ACPI**: _Advanced Configuration and Power Interface_ - A standard for power management and configuration on modern computer systems.